Master Electrician

 Colorado's electrical and plumbing exams include business, law, and safety domains that cover permitting, supervision ratios, workers' compensation, and lien procedures.
 Municipal GC exams add contract and code administration questions.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our Colorado Business & Law prep and the national Business & Law exam hub for cross-state baseline rules.

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because the state swings from -20°F blizzards to 100°F dry heat, so you'll see test items on freeze protection, expansion tank sizing, wildfire defensible space, and hail-rated assemblies, this four-week outline targets what Colorado field inspectors and your licensing board exam items actually test—not generic national prep.
+Because The state swings from -20°F blizzards to 100°F dry heat, so you'll see test items on freeze protection, expansion tank sizing, wildfire defensible space, and hail-rated assemblies, this four-week outline targets what Colorado field inspectors and your licensing board exam items actually test—not generic national prep.

 Only electricians and plumbers are licensed statewide; general contractors remain local.